 The MyMathTest (MMT) online assessment takes 1-2 hours to complete.
 Once you’ve started the test, you’ll have 48 hours to finish and submit it.
-Before you take the test, you’ll get access to a study guide to help improve your test scores and prepare you for math at Mizzou.
+After your first attempt at the test, you’ll get access to a study guide to help improve your test scores and prepare you for math at Mizzou.

 Visit math.missouri.edu/math-placement to take the test or find more information, including the deadlines for completing the exam in time for fall and spring enrollment.

-When you’re ready, log in to MyMathTest with your MU email account.
+When you’re ready, log in to MyMathTest with your student ID number.

 Foreign Language Placement Tests